scala/docs.scala-lang/contribute/hacker-guide.md

 * If after introducing changes or updating your clone, you get `AbstractMethodError` or other linkage exceptions, try doing `ant clean build`.
 Due to the way how Scala compiles traits, if a trait changes, then it's sometimes not enough to recompile just that trait, but it might also be necessary to recompile its users.
 The `ant` tool is not smart enough to do that, which might lead to very strange errors.
-Full rebuilds fix the problem.
-Fortunately that's rarely necessary, because full rebuilds take a lot of time-- the same 8-30 minutes as mentioned above.
+Full-rebuilds fix the problem.
+Fortunately that's rarely necessary, because full-rebuilds take a lot of time-- the same 8-30 minutes as mentioned above.
 * Even on solid state drives packaging Scala distribution (i.e. creating jars from class files) is a non-trivial task.
 To save time here, some people in our team do `ant quick.comp` instead of `ant` and then create custom scripts to launch Scala from `build/quick/classes`.
 * Don't underestimate the power of `print`.
 When starting with Scala, I spent a lot of time in the debugger trying to figure out how